tencentyun/intlcloud-documents/yehe_doc/网络与CDN/内容分发网络 CDN/常见问题/刷新预热问题_intl_en.md

 You can check the purge and prefetch history in the CDN console.
 For more information, see [History](https://intl.cloud.tencent.com/document/product/228/42176).

 [](id:q6)
-### Can I bring a custom request header to prefetch?
+### Can I prefetch with custom request headers?
-Not supported.
+No.